CommandPost/CommandPost-Website/index.md

 # System Requirements:

 CommandPost requires **Final Cut Pro 10.3** or above.
-It will not work on any previous version of Final Cut Pro.
+It will not work with any previous version of Final Cut Pro.

 It requires **macOS 10.10.5** or above, and works with any language and keyboard layout.